gbasler/squid/doc/Transformers.md

 A high-level transformer interface is also available as `squid.ir.IRTransformer`, which has one abstract method `transform[T,C](code: IR[T,C]): IR[T,C]`.
-This interface is used by high-level Squid functionalities, so that users can use high-level types instead of `Rep`.
+This interface is used by high-level Squid functionalities, so that users are only exposed to the high-level `IR` abstraction instead of `Rep`.